 Oleg Caetani was Conductor and Artistic Director of the Melbourne Symphony Orchestra from 2005-2009.
 Before that he had been Principal Conductor of the Staatskapelle Weimar, 1st Kapellmeister of the Frankfurt Opera and General Music Dirctor in Wiesbaden and in Chemnitz.

-Since 1999 Caetani has enjoyed a particularly close relationship with the Verdi Orchestra with which he has toured to South America (2003) and Spain (2009).
-In April 2008, he conducted the Verdi Orchestra in a concert presented by the Italian President to Pope Benedict XVI in the Vatican which was recorded live for Eurovision TV.
+Since 1999 Caetani has had a particularly close relationship with La verdi Orchestra: with them he toured in South America (2003), Spain (2009) and performed three concerts in Salzburg in 2016.
+In April 2008, he conducted the Verdi Orchestra in a concert presented by the Italian President to Pope Benedetto XVI in the Vatican which was recorded live for Eurovision TV.

 Shostakovich’s music has a central role in his repertoire.
 Caetani translated the libretto of The Nose from Russian into German for the production in Frankfurt in 1991 and conducted the Italian premiere of the operetta Moscow Cheriomushki in 2007.
 He also has and conducted many first performances of Shostakovich’s operas, concertos, ballets and suites in different countries as well as recorded the complete cycle of Shostakovich symphonies with the La Verdi Orchestra in Milan (for the first time in Italy).
 These CDs have won several prizes 10/10 from Classical Today in USA, ffff Télérama in France and Record Geijutsu in Japan.

 Caetani’s recordings of Tansman’s Symphonies, released by Chandos, won the Diapason d’Or in 2006 and 2008; his Gounod's Symphonies for CPO (including symphony No. 3 discovered by Caetani) won the Diapason D'or in January 2015.